mapsme/api-ios/README.md

 If you want to get results of API calls, please add unique URL scheme to your app.
 You can do it with [XCode][linkAddUrlScheme] or by editing Info.plist file in your project.
 To make things simple, use *mapswithme* keyword in scheme ID, like *my_mapswithme_scheme*, and create an unique scheme name (or use your existing one).
 *mapswithme* keyword in scheme ID simply helps API code to detect it automatically.
 See more details in [Apple's documentation][linkAppleCustomUrlSchemes].

+Both MapsWithMe Lite and Pro support scheme "mapswithme://".
+If you want to use only Lite version change "mapswithme://" to "mapswithmelite://", and if you want to use Pro version change "mapswithme://" to "mapswithmepro://"

 *capitals-example* folder contains [sample application][linkSample] which demonstrates part of API features.

 *NOTE: If you are using Automatic References Counting (ARC) in your project, you can use [this solution][linkFixARC] or simply fix code by yourself.*